avolitty/avolitty-reader/README.md

 # Error opening file "non-existent".
 ```

-The exact size of bytes traversed from the initial offset is defined in the variable `e` while including skipped bytes.
+The exact size of bytes traversed from the offset is defined in the variable `e` while including skipped bytes.

-The exact size of bytes read from the initial offset is defined in the variable `g` while omitting any skipped bytes.
+The exact size of bytes read from the offset is defined in the variable `g` while omitting any skipped bytes.